chiefenne/RC_TOOLBOX/README.md

 RC TOOLBOX is a suite of software tools tailored for RC enthusiasts.
 Designed to run on mainly on ESP32 based boards.
 It provides a versatile platform for enhancing your RC experience.

+## Features

+- **Multi-language support** – English, German, French, Spanish, Italian, Dutch, Czech
+- **Persistent settings** – Language, background color, and preferences saved to JSON
+- **Customizable UI** – Multiple background color themes
+- **Dual input support** – Touch screen and rotary encoder with tactile buttons
+- **Cross-platform development** – macOS simulator for rapid GUI development

 ## GUI

 The application features a graphical user interface (GUI) built with [LVGL](https://lvgl.io/) for displaying information and controlling the software.
 The GUI is optimized for **ILI9341 TFT touch displays** (320x240 resolution).
 User input is supported via:

 - **Touch screen** – intuitive touch-based interaction
-- **EN11 rotary encoder with push button** – alternative input method for precise control and navigation
+- **EC11 rotary encoder with push button** – for precise value adjustment and navigation
+- **Tactile buttons** – quick shortcuts for common actions

 <p align="center">
   <img src="assets/Splash_screen.png" width="400"><br>